ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

   - To communicate key design decisions to your co-founder, future self, and potential investors, you must create and maintain a document of no more than four pages.
-It should be an experience report highlighting key design decisions such as patterns and algorithms used, trade-offs and an example of the web service request and response for an expansion.
+It should be an experience report emphasizing the "why" of key design decisions, algorithms used and their trade-offs.
+	In addition, include an example of the underlying web service request and response for a recurrence pattern of your choice.

   - It's encouraged, though not a strict functional requirement, that you keep source code under version control using Github.
 Doing so